 I’m not saying feed your kid chocolate ALL DAY and it will help them play better.
 Nothing can replace a nutritious snack or meal, but in a pinch, you might want to give it a try!
 BUY HERE

 #4 The Trunk Organizer – This One Item Will Save You…Often!

 If you’re like me, multiple kids in sports, racing all around town every day, from games, to practices, to birthday parties, to dinners…my car is my home away from home.
-And although this has been our way of life for the last two years or so, it wasn’t until a few months ago that I decided to pick up one simple item that has saved my life!
+And although this has been our way of life for the last two years or so, it wasn’t until a few months ago that I decided to pick up one simple item that has changed my life!

 It is $9.97 on Amazon, I guarantee you will love this trunk organizer

 #5 Sing While You Play To Avoid Choking